15 Skip-level Meeting Questions (For Managers and Employees) 2024

 • Discuss any next steps or follow-up actions.

 As a manager, you also need to ask the right questions to get the most information from your employees.
-Here are some questions that can help you frame your own -
+Here are some questions that can help you frame your own:

 1. Do you have proper support from your immediate managers and team members?
 If not, what can we do to improve it?

-2. Can the current company goals can be achieved in time?
+2. Can the current company goals be achieved in time?
 If you need more time or resources, let us know.

 3. Are you comfortable with your work and current projects?